Vigenère Cipher: Advanced Polyalphabetic Encryption Tool

 Advantages

-- Can be done by hand with practice
+- Can be performed manually with some practice

 Disadvantages